bprusko/paylocity/README.md

 ## Back End (Paylocity.Api)

 I wrote this in .NET Core 3.1.
 To start the API, run the following command from the root directory: `dotnet run --project Paylocity.Api`.
-The API will be available at `http://localhost:5000`.
+The API will be available at `http://localhost:5000` and `https://localhost:5001`.